ReynaldoBelfortUPRM/music-socialnet-repo/docs/Requiremens Definition Document.md

 > Business/Organization Only:

 > * Must provide a description of the entity within a maximum range of 2000 characters and an address in order to set up a profile
-> * Exclusively for businesses based solely on musical contexts
+> * Should be oriented to businesses based solely on musical contexts
 > * May view certain details about the users who interact with it, such as their user names

 > Posting Options: